 Even now she was determined to secure her financial future and whilst he was away campaigning in Egypt she took the first of a string of wealthy lovers.
 When Napoleon heard of this he was furious and very publicly had affairs of his own in response.
 Their relationship would never fully recover from this turn of events and from now on power and the pursuit of it would be Napoleon’s mistress.

 On 2 December, 1804, Napoleon despite the enforced presence of Pope Pius VII decided to crown himself Emperor of France with the words spoken in his native Italian, “Dio mio la dona, gai a qui la tocca” (God has given it to me, beware who shall touch it).
-He then despite their differences and the now fractured state of their relationship personally crowned Josephine his Empress.

 For the next few years at least they shared a harmonious if not entirely happy marriage.
 Both continued to take lovers though now it was rarely spoken about.